 https://jaxpsychogeo.com/west/murray-hill-heights-kkk-bombing-site-donal-godfreys-house/.

 1964 First grader, Donal Godfey, started attending the white Lackawanna Elementary School near his home.
 He and his mother, Iona Godrey King were heckled and threaten by white demonstrators while walking to school which was also being picketed each day by a group of white women.
 The threats got so severe that Donal was escorted to school by police detectives.
 In February of 1964, a bomb ripped through the Godfrey home located near the intersection of Gilmore Street and Owen Avenue.
 The explosion did not cause any injuries since it was placed under the house opposite the side containing the bedrooms.
 Two months later, William Rosecrans, a member of the KKK in Indiana, along with five local Klan members, was charged with placing the bomb.
-Rosecrans was sentenced to seven years, however, one of the five local Klan members was acquitted and other four released due to a mistrial.
+Rosecrans was sentenced to seven years, however, one of the five local Klan members was acquitted and the other four released due to a mistrial.
 Donal transferred to a black school, but returned to Lackawanna for the 5th grade.

 1964 Frustrated with the School Board's slow pace in following the desegregation order, the NAACP requested all black students to not attend school during a three day period starting on December 7, 1964.
 On the first day 17,000 black students did not attend school.
 Within a three day period, the absent of 34,000 students caused the School Board a loss of $75,000.